Financial Risk Analysis and Management Graduate Certificate

 - Graduate Certificate

 Fee may apply

 As of March 1st, 2019 this certificate is no longer available, but is still recognized by Stanford University.
-Students who earned this certificate completed five courses from the four listed to the right.
+Students who earned this certificate completed three courses from the four listed to the right.

 If you participated in the program and would like to access your records of completion, please contact Student & Client Services at firstname.lastname@example.org.

 This certificate program begins with an overview of the theory of investment portfolios and derivative securities, interest rate and credit markets, banking and bank regulations.
 A series of case studies illuminate systemic risk due to the evolution of modern financial engineering, and introduces a multidisciplinary approach to tackle relevant policy and strategy issues.
 Exploring cutting-edge financial models and statistical methods for active risk management, this certificate gives you the tools you need to prepare for and weather financial crisis and regulatory reforms.

 - To assess and prepare for uncertainties in markets, commodities pricing, exchange rates, and contract fulfillment

 - To better invest cash reserves, and contract for loans and credit in ways that balance risk and expected returns